 The carrying amount of deferred tax assets are reviewed at each reporting date and a valuation allowance is set up against deferred tax assets so that the net carrying amount equals the highest amount that is more likely than not to be recovered based on current or future taxable profit.

 Property, plant and equipment

 Property, plant and equipment assets are stated at cost less accumulated depreciation and any provision for impairment in value.
-The profit/(loss) on disposal of property, plant and equipment is recognised in other income/(expenses) when control of an asset is transferred.

 Depreciation